-A handfull of publications, some initially published in my early career, have significantly shaped my approach to solution and enterprise architecture.
+A handful of publications, some first published in my early career, have significantly shaped my approach to enterprise and solution architecture.

 In this post, I’d like to tell you why and how – hoping you might become inspired to read some or all of them yourself.

-Several of them are also extremely relevant for people in related professions, like project mangers, developers, test managers, product owners etc.
+While I find them extremely worthwhile for architects, several of them are also very helpful to people in related professions, like project managers, developers, test managers, product owners etc.

-The Rational Unified Process is in my opinion the only sensible software development process ever conceived.
-It’s carefully engineered to overcome all the drawbacks of the catastrophically poor waterfall approach, and it offers guidelines and templates for all professions involved in the collaborative effort required to design, build and implement complex software systems in any business.
+The Rational Unified Process (RUP) is in my opinion the only sensible software development process ever conceived.
+It’s carefully engineered to overcome all the drawbacks of the catastrophically unrealistic waterfall approach, and it offers guidelines and templates for all disciplines involved in the collaborative effort to design, build and implement complex software systems.

 This is the book I most often recommend to project managers who show an interest in learning more about the solution architect role.
-Back when books were still printed I actually gave several copies away to project managers, and bought new copies!
+Back when books were still printed, I actually gave several copies away to project managers.

 In addition to describing the architect’s process really well, it also explains the importance of first developing good requirements, which of course is the primary input to the architecting work.

-The book also gives good advice on how to properly document the architecture, which is something I see as fundamental for maintaining the solution long-term.
+The book also gives good advice on how to properly document the architecture, which is something I consider fundamental for maintaining the solution long-term.